avranju/christ-blog/content/posts/on-conversion.md

 ### On human flourishing

-The ideal rational actor is always expected to hold views that aid human flourishing rather than hamper it.
-In this rarefied hypothetical space constituted exclusively of rational actors, all disagreement must be about the nature of the views in question as to its ability to achieve this goal (i.e., human flourishing).
-In other words, reasonable people can disagree about what leads to human flourishing but to act consistently with one's beliefs should not be somehow a surprising outcome.

 Christianity adopts a particular view as to what leads to a thriving abundant life in the context of both life as it persists presently and also in the age to come.
-If we were to simply grant that the Christian view is not in error, then certain conclusions naturally follow (note that I am not making a defence below for the truth of Christian claims but only pointing out the necessary out workings that follow from taking those claims seriously).
+If we were to simply grant that the Christian view is not in error, then certain conclusions naturally follow (note that I am not making a defence below for the truth of Christian claims but only pointing out the necessary out-workings that follow from taking those claims seriously).

 -   Given the exclusive nature of the Christian claim[^1] it necessarily